 Understand Bitcoin in greater detail

 The paper was written using the pseudonym ‘Satoshi Nakamoto’, and it had no copyright claims whatsoever; to this day, the identity of the author is highly disputed.
 Nakamoto implemented the bitcoin software as open-source code and released it in January 2009.

-The book is best suited for those who already have a basic understanding of programming and cryptography.
-It provides a basic understanding of how to create a blockchain of your own.
+The book is best suited for those who have a basic understanding of programming and cryptography as it also teaches you how to create a blockchain of your own.

 Written by New York Times journalist Nathaniel Popper, Digital Gold tells the story of bitcoin through the eyes of some of the movement's most colorful characters.
-For readers who like bitcoin, technology, and history, this book makes for an amusing and interesting read.
+Learn more about the early history of Bitcoin and the entrepeneurial personalities who have played seminal roles in its' development.